holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Circle may unlink a Role by removing the Policy that invited it to link, or by another mechanism defined in that Policy.
 A Role may also opt to remove itself from a Circle it linked into, unless a Policy within or acting upon the Role's Super-Circle says otherwise.
 Once unlinked from a Circle, any Governance added to the Role by that Circle is automatically removed.

-#### 1.4.5 Secretary Role
+#### 1.4.5 Facilitator & Secretary Roles

+Any Circle may appoint someone as the Circle's ***"Facilitator"***.
+The selected Facilitator fills a ***“Facilitator Role”*** in the Circle, with a Purpose of "Circle governance and operational practices aligned with the Constitution".

+Any Circle may appoint someone as the Circle's ***"Secretary"***.
+The selected Secretary fills a ***“Secretary Role”*** in the Circle, with a Purpose of "Stabilize the Circle's Governance and operational records and regular meetings".

-Any Circle that holds Roles or Policies also automatically includes a ***“Secretary Role”*** to assist with record keeping, as defined in Appendix A. The person acting in the Secretary Role becomes the Circle’s ***“Secretary”***.
-A Circle may add Accountabilities or Domains to its own Secretary Role, as well as amend or remove those additions.
-No Circle may amend or remove the Purpose, Domain, or any Accountabilities on its Secretary Role, nor remove the Role.
+A Circle may add Accountabilities or Domains to its own Facilitator or Secretary Role, as well as amend or remove those additions.
+No Circle may amend or remove the Purpose of either Role, nor any Accountabilities or Domains placed on those Roles by this Constitution.

 ### 1.5 Circle Leads

 Anyone serving as a Role Lead for a Role also automatically fills a ***“Circle Lead Role”*** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
+The Circle Lead Role holds the overall Purpose of that broader Role, and all Accountabilities on that Role to the extent they are not covered by Roles or processes within the Circle.
+The Circle Lead Role also holds a Domain over all Role assignments to the Circle's Roles.

-The Circle Lead Role has the definition given in Appendix A. The Anchor Circle has no Circle Leads, unless a Policy of the Circle says otherwise.
+The Anchor Circle has no Circle Leads, unless a Policy of the Circle says otherwise.

 #### 1.5.1 Defining Priorities & Strategies